vineshgvk/PII-Data/README.md

 ## Potential AI Solution :

-In this project, we work on identifying Personally Identifiable Information (PII) in textual data , especially when it’s embedded in the extensive personal details often found in Student Essays.
-Despite the critical importance of protecting PII, detecting it within vast amounts of textual data poses a significant challenge.
+In this project, we work on identifying Personally Identifiable Information (PII) in Student Essays educational institutions.
+The goal is to develop effective methods and tools that can accurately detect and manage PII, ensuring compliance with privacy regulations and safeguarding sensitive information within academic contexts.

+Detecting PII within vast amounts of textual data poses a significant challenge.
 Manual inspection is inefficient, impractical, and laborious.
 Keyword searches often overlook PII's complexity and variability.

 With the exponential growth of text data and the complexities of PII detection, there is an urgent need for sophisticated and automated methods.
 Hence, Machine learning emerges as a pivotal solution, offering the accuracy and automation required to adeptly detect and secure PII within vast textual databases.